 Common Causes of ATV Accidents

 - Inexperience – One of the primary causes of accidents on ATVs is the operation of a vehicle through testy terrain by an inexperienced driver.
 Because there is more to keep in mind than driving laws and road signs, an inexperienced driver can enter into much danger on an ATV.
-The main inexperience is a driver not knowing how different grounds will respond under the tires of an ATV, or how an ATV will navigate those grounds.
+The main inexperience is a driver not knowing how different grounds will respond under the tires of an ATV or how an ATV will navigate those grounds.
 Counter-maneuvers that bring balance and stability are part of the training for young riders, but only cautious experience in those situations provides true support for a driver.
 Additionally, an inexperienced driver – or even an experienced one – may choose the wrong size ATV.
-This poses a danger, because the driver may not be able to fully control the vehicle if it is the wrong size.
+This poses a danger because the driver may not fully control the vehicle if it is the wrong size.

 - Driving under the influence – Driving under the influence of alcohol or drugs is dangerous for anyone on any road.
-A driver puts themself at risk at a particularly high rate when offroading while under the influence, because perception is altered, and the body has a looser hold over the vehicle, which may cause a person to lose control of the vehicle or be ejected from it when it strikes a hard or shifty force beneath.
+A driver puts themself at risk at a particularly high rate when offroading while under the influence because perception is altered, and the body has a looser hold over the vehicle, which may cause a person to lose control of the vehicle or be ejected from it when it strikes a hard or shifty force beneath.